Barry Prudom: Inquest

 The inquest into Prudom's death was presided over by coroner Michael Oakley.
 The post mortem was conducted by Siva Sivas, a lecturer in forensic pathology at Leeds University, who reported that there were a total of twenty-one penetrating shotgun wounds to Prudom's body which had "insufficient velocity to enter the body cavity", a .22 bullet fired into the right side of his head which was consistent with a self-inflicted wound, and a further shotgun pellet which had entered through his forehead.
 Both of the head wounds would have caused instant loss of consciousness and possibly instant death.
 Oakley summed up the evidence to the jury by saying: "I would submit to you that there is an abundance of evidence to suggest that he fired the shot that killed himself", and the jury took just 18 minutes to return a verdict of suicide.

 Prudom was buried in an unmarked grave in Harehills Cemetery, Leeds.

 PC Ken Oliver was subsequently awarded a commendation for bravery.

 In the media

 Television

-The manhunt for Prudom has been the subject of at least one television documentary:
+The manhunt for Prudom has been the subject of at least two television documentaries: